exakat/exakat/docs/Installation.rst

 You need one version of PHP (at least) to run exakat.
 This version needs the `curl` and `sqlite3` extensions.

-Extra PHP-CLI versions will bring your more checks on the code.
+Extra PHP-CLI versions allow more checks on the code.
+They only need to have the tokenizer extension available.

-We recommend running PHP 7.0.1 (or latest version) to run Exakat.
-We also recommend the installation of PHP versions 5.2, 5.3, 5.4, 5.5, 5.6 and 7.0-dev, as they may be used with exakat.
+Exakat recommends PHP 7.0.1 (or latest version) to run Exakat.
+We also recommend the installation of PHP versions 5.2, 5.3, 5.4, 5.5, 5.6 and 7.1-dev.

 To install easily various versions of PHP, use the dotdeb repository.
-Follow the instruction [here](https://www.dotdeb.org/instructions/).
+Follow the [dotdeb instruction](https://www.dotdeb.org/instructions/).

-Zip
-###
-Install the command zip utility.

 Exakat
 ######